 The ASP proposes a conceptual recreational trail linking Wabamun Lake to the North Saskatchewan River though the Hamlet of Keephills.
-This non-mechanized trail would be developed as demand warrants and resources permit.
+This non-motorized trail would be developed as demand warrants and resources permit.
 The ASP also proposes a large park to be located south of Lake Wabamun.
 Park location, size and programming will be determined in the County's Parks, Recreation, and Culture Master Plan.

-Development Staging, implementation, and Alberta Coal Reduction Strategy
+Development Staging, Implementation, and Alberta Climate Leadership Plan

 Final reclamation certification on mine lands will be completed by 2070.
-All reclamation activities are coordinated by the Alberta Energy Regulator (AER).
-The County will have land use jurisdiction over mine lands only once a reclamation certificate has been issued by the AER.
+All reclamation activities are regulated by the Alberta Energy Regulator (AER).
+The County will have land use jurisdiction over mine lands after a reclamation certificate has been issued by the AER.